 Air marshals are also utilized in several other countries including Austria, Ireland, India, Israel, Pakistan, and Singapore.

-How Many Air Marshals Are There?
+Air Marshals Are Paid Well

 It is not possible to give an exact figure of how many air marshals there are.

 This is because it is considered Sensitive Security Information (SSI).

 According to the TSA, this is information that, if publicly released, would be detrimental to transportation security.